Doha: Roads

 Dukhan Highway connects the city of Dukhan on the West coast of the country with the country's capital, Doha.

 The main highways in Doha include Dukhan Highway connecting to Dukhan;

-the 95.2 km Al Shamal Road connecting the Doha Metropolitan Area to the northern region of Al Shamal; the 33 km Al Khor Coastal Road connecting to Al Khor, the 95 km Salwa Road connecting to the Saudi Arabian border; the 195 km Al Majd Road which is the longest highway in Qatar; the 5.5 km Lusail Expressway connecting to Lusail; the 8.7 km F-Ring Road linking Rawdat Al Khail Street to Al Matar Street; the 22 km G-Ring Road connecting Hamad International Airport to the south of the Industrial Area; and the Industrial Area Road, a 12.5-kilometer dual carriageway positioned south of the Doha Industrial Area.
+the 95.2 km Al Shamal Road connecting the Doha Metropolitan Area to the northern region of Al Shamal; the 33 km Al Khor Coastal Road connecting to Al Khor, the 95 km Salwa Road connecting to the Saudi Arabian border; the 195 km Al Majd Road which is the longest highway in Qatar; the 5.5 km Lusail Expressway connecting to Lusail; the 8.7 km F-Ring Road linking Rawdat Al Khail Street to Al Matar Street; the 22 km G-Ring Road connecting Hamad International Airport to the south of the Industrial Area; and the Industrial Area Road, a 12.5 km-dual carriageway positioned south of the Doha Industrial Area.

 One of the latest projects, expected to be delivered in 2024 is the Sharq Crossing in Doha Bay.
 At a cost of approximately $12 billion, the crossing is expected to connect Hamad International Airport with both Katara Cultural Village and West Bay.